Ben Chiarot: Florida Panthers

 On March 16, 2022, Chiarot was traded by the Canadiens to the Florida Panthers, for prospect Tyler Smilanic, a 2023 first-round pick, and a 2022 fourth-round pick.
 Following the trade, Chiarot remained in Montreal rather than joining the team on the road, and made his debut with the club on March 24 in a game against the Canadiens.
 He registered his first assist with the team in the game, contributing to a 4–3 Panthers victory.
 The Panthers won the Presidents' Trophy with the best regular season record in the NHL, and qualified for the 2022 Stanley Cup playoffs.
 Chiarot assumed a prominent role in the Panthers' defense during their first round series against the Washington Capitals, where they prevailed 4 games to 2, advancing to the second round for the first time in a quarter century.
 Chariot was fined for head-butting Tampa Bay Lightning forward Ross Colton in Game 1 of the second round.
 The Panthers were swept by the Lightning, bringing their playoffs to an end.

 Detroit Red Wings

 On July 13, 2022, Chiarot signed a four-year, $19 million contract with the Detroit Red Wings.
+On January 29th, 2026, Chiarot scored the goal that put teammate Patrick Kane 1st on the all-times point list by an American-born player.
+It was only the day after Chiarot signed a 3-year extension with the Wings.